Control access to Bluebeam Studio

 Features:

-Owners of private Studio Enterprise servers also have the option of forcing users to log in to your Studio Enterprise servers with Windows Authentication instead of entering a username and password in the software.
+Studio Enterprise owners have the option of forcing users to log in to your Studio Enterprise servers with Windows Authentication instead of entering a username and password in the software.
 Once configured, users will not be able to override these settings in Revu.

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Bluebeam Software